 Some of my test submissions aren’t being added to my GetResponse account.
 Why might that be?

 As an anti-spam measure, GetResponse automatically blocks certain email domains from being submitted (including @test.com).

 If your test submission is showing in your entries, but not in your email list, you may want to consider enabling error logs for WPForms.
 To enable logs, navigate to WPForms » Tools and open the Logs tab.

-Then, check the box labeled Enable Logs and click the Save Settings button to enable logging on your site.
+Then, toggle on the Enable Logs option and click the Save Settings button to enable logging on your site.